As of June, 2015, Jeff is the new lead pastor at City Church.

 Theological Seminary, where he received his Master of Divinity in 2016.

-Mitchell and Lauren have two daughters: Hadley (3) and Madison (1).
+Mitchell and Lauren have three daughters: Hadley (4) and Madison (2) and Audrey (6 mos.).

-As of April 2017, Christa is the Director of Women's Ministries & Church Administrator at City Church, but Nashville and City Church have been home to her since 2009.
+Christa is the Director of Women's Ministries & Church Administrator at City Church since April 2017, but Nashville and City Church have been home to her since 2009.

 Eric is the Director of Music Ministries at City Church.
 He moved here in 1996 to pursue music and songwriting and has discovered that worship (in its musical form) is the most fulfilling applications of his heart, mind and spirit.
 He considers it an extraordinary privilege to coordinate the talented musicians at City Church.